What Is Place Value? Primary School Explanation With Free Resources

 In Year 6, pupils should:

-How will my child be taught place value at primary school?
+How will children be taught place value at primary school?

 Throughout primary school, two concrete maths resources are used to help make place value easy to understand for children.
 Both of the following aids do this by representing place value in a visual manner.